Was Dairy Farmers’ permeate-free a success?

 What’s the benefit to Dairy Farmers?

-• The campaign would have been expensive.
-The cost to produce (a high quality) TVC, and air it on numerous channels (including prime time) is expensive.
-In addition, their competitors (who are now selling permeate-free milk) have benefited from the education of the community, and only had to pay for new labels.
+- The campaign would have been expensive because producing a high-quality TVC and airing it on numerous channels (including prime time) costs a lot, while competitors selling permeate-free milk benefited from the education campaign and only paid for new labels

 So given the above points, was there really any benefit to their shareholders or their brand?